Ammarsk22/Banner-Printing-web/README.md

 ---

-> ⚠️ No backend or server is required.
-All data is stored in browser `localStorage`.
-For production use, you can later integrate Firebase or database features.
+> ⚠️ Note: All data is stored locally on your browser.
+No internet/server required.
+> For production use, cloud/database features can be added later.